 Since joining the legal profession, Ms. Carton-Listfjeld interned for the International Federation for Human Rights (FIDH) in Paris, France, and was a staff attorney representing low-income communities at the Northwest Justice Project and later at Rhode Island Legal Services.
 She has also managed the Channel Foundation's international graduate scholarship program for activist-scholars from the Global South and the Home Foreclosure Legal Aid Project and Moderate Means Program at the Washington State Bar Association.

-As Assistant Director of the Center for Public Service Law, Ms. Carton-Listfjeld provides individualized professional development coaching to students interested in pursuing careers in public service law.
+Ms. Carton-Listfjeld provides individualized professional development coaching to students interested in pursuing careers in public service law.
 She also presents on a variety of public service career building topics including public interest summer funding, post-grad public interest fellowships and student loan debt relief and organizes a variety of career panels introducing students to a diversity of career options in public service law.
 In addition, she manages the law school's Loan Repayment Assistance Program and conducts community outreach and provides support in the administration of the Gates Public Service Law Program.